GustavoIgorDev/Software-Testing-with-Pokemon/README.md

 **White Box:** Here we become like a Pokémon professor - we analyze the code directly to check if everything's correct, like studying a new Pokémon's DNA.
 (Done by Dev, but sometimes by QA too)

-*(Yes, there's also Gray Box, which is like a Ditto - combines both!)*
+(Yes, there's also Gray Box, which is like a Ditto, combines both!)

 ## 🎮 The Testing Types (and Who's the Responsible Trainer)

-### 1️⃣ Unit Tests - The Basic Training at the Professor's Lab (when we first battle Blue!)
+### 1️⃣ Unit Tests - The basic training at the Professor's Lab, when we first battle Blue!
 **What is it?** Training one Pokémon at a time - testing each code function separately.

 **Type:** White Box (the Dev is the scientist who knows all the IVs).

 **Who does it?** Dev (using tools like JUnit and pytest).

-### 2️⃣ Functional Tests - The Gym Battle
+### 2️⃣ Functional Tests - The gym battle
 **What is it?** Verifying if the system does what it promises, like when you teach a new move to your Charizard and immediately test if it works exactly as described!

 **Type:** Black Box (QA doesn't need to know how the attack is programmed).

 **Who does it?** QA (with special attacks like Selenium and Cypress, or even manually).

-### 3️⃣ Integration Tests - Team Rocket Working Together!
+### 3️⃣ Integration Tests - Team Rocket working together!
 **What is it?** Checking if Meowth (front-end), Jessie (back-end), and James (database) can actually work together properly.
 Basically testing if everything works when connected.

 **Type:** Gray Box (half dev, half QA).

 **Who does it?** Dev or QA (using Postman for example).

-### 4️⃣ Regression Tests - The Zubat That Appears in Every Cave
+### 4️⃣ Regression Tests - The Zubat that appears in every cave
 **What is it?** You know that annoying bug that always comes back after an update?
 Regression tests retest everything that was tested before after system updates.
 Why?
 To ensure updates don't bring back old bugs or create new ones.

 **Type:** Black Box (QA uses automation like a Super Repel).

 **Who does it?** QA (because someone has to deal with those darn bugs).

-### 5️⃣ Exploratory Tests - Exploring Diglett Cave Without a Map
+### 5️⃣ Exploratory Tests - Exploring Diglett cave without a map
 **What is it?** It's like entering the Safari Zone for the first time - exploring the system without scripts to find bugs, usually used when a system was implemented without prior testing or lacks test documentation!

 **Type:** Black Box (QA literally embarks on a Pokémon journey hunting bugs).

 **Who does it?** QA (needing investigation skills like Detective Pikachu).

-### 6️⃣ Usability Tests - The Pokémon Center PC Everyone Can Use
+### 6️⃣ Usability Tests - The Pokémon center PC everyone can use
 **What is it?** Ensuring the system is as intuitive as the Pokémon PC system.

 **Type:** Black Box (focus on the player/user).

 **Who does it?** UX/QA.

-### 7️⃣ Stress/Load Tests - The Battle Against 100 Magikarps
+### 7️⃣ Stress/Load Tests - The battle against 100 Magikarps
 **What is it?** Throwing 1000 trainers at a server to see if it can handle the battle - basically testing system limits by stressing it with way more users than normal.

 **Type:** Black Box (we test from the outside).